 We’d be remiss to not include something for modern music fans and Millennials alike, which is why we’re concluding this “can’t miss” list with one of the top music festivals in Taiwan.
 The Spring Scream is an outdoor music festival that runs in April (sometimes May, such as in 2019) each year at Kenting in Pingtung County.
 Duration varies by year, running anywhere from two to five days.
 The festival showcases an eclectic collection of music styles, with both local Taiwanese bands and others arriving from overseas, including Asia, Europe, and North America.
 Each year, the festival honors the astrological animal of the Lunar New Year, and adds the animal’s name to the event and accompanying swag.
 With around 300 acts on 7 to 10 stages, there is something for every fan of modern independent music, with a touch Taiwanese flavor.
 View the Spring Scream Facebook Page for information about the most recent event.

 Again, all of the above may be better enjoyed by having a local guide pick you up, take you there, and to help you navigate through the experience.
-Download the Loci Amica app to learn more.
+Click here to view all the exciting Taiwan Tours.